Minskwind/rsschool-cv/cv.md

 ## English

-- C1 (I can communicate easily and spontaneously in a clear and detailed manner)
+- B2 (I can communicate easily and spontaneously in a clear and detailed manner)
-- C1 (I can communicate easily and spontaneoner)